Pulaski, Indiana

-Pulaski is an unincorporated rural village located in Pulaski County, in the U.S. state of Indiana.
+Pulaski is an unincorporated community located in Pulaski County, Indiana.

 History

 Pulaski was laid out in 1855 soon after a gristmill has been built at that point.
 The community took its name from Pulaski County.
 A post office was established at Pulaski in 1852, and remained in operation until it was discontinued in 1927.
-Pulaski is also the site of a highschool, and is part of the Indian Creek Township.

 Demographics

 The United States Census Bureau defined Pulaski as a census designated place in the 2022 American Community Survey.